 The video "Auslandsstudium oder lieber Praktikum mit Erasmus+?" from the campaign #kurzerklärt can help you make a decision (in German).

 The German semester dates are very different from those at freign universities!

 Please note that the German semester dates do not apply to the whole world.
-Before you apply you should double check the semester dates at the desired university and speak with your faculty about the possibility of taking exams at a later/different date.
+Before you apply you should double check the semester dates at the desired university and speak with your department about the possibility of taking exams at a later/different date.
 In order to be more flexible regarding the semester dates you may also want to consider completing an internship before the study program would start.

 It is usually not possible to miss the orientation phase at the host university.
 In exchange programs the participation in the orientation is mandatory.

 The same goes for internships.
 The times at which companies expect students to start may not fit well with the German semesters.
 Find out before you apply what exactly the expectations are.

 What is the best time to go abroad in my particular studies?